Last Updated on

-The first mistake I made when I visited Isla Mujeres?
-I only stayed for a day.
-That was in 2010, during my first trip to the Yucatan peninsula, when I lived in Playa del Carmen for a month.
+The biggest mistake I made when I visited Isla Mujeres for the first time?
+I only stayed for one day.
+That was back in 2010, during my first trip to the Yucatan peninsula, when I lived in Playa del Carmen for a month.
 I fell in love with the little island off the coast of Cancun immediately.

 On the southern tip of the island you also find a hint of the origin of the name of the island: Isla Mujeres means Island of Women.